Skip to main content

 • Monthly subscription with no long-term commitment

-• Mental health and preventive care coverage on Explorer plans
+• Mental health and outpatient care included

 • Fast claims processing (typically 5-10 business days)